 - An understanding of sensitivity to a range of disabilities including physical, psychiatric, developmental, with particular attention to how these impact independent living skills.

 - The ability to assist people with disabilities access vocational opportunities in the community by gaining knowledge and skills in job development, job placement and supported employment.

 - The ability to provide effective case management services to the community.

 - Their commitment to continued professional growth and development.

-Career opportunities for Rehabilitation Services graduates can be found with non-profit organizations, the state and federal government, private for profit companies and many others.
+Career opportunities for Rehabilitation Services graduates can be found with non-profit organizations, state and federal government, and private for profit companies.
 Graduates have gone on to careers as rehabilitation managers, vocational specialists, case managers, program managers, independent living specialists, protection and advocacy specialists and residential managers.
 Many graduates also pursue graduate education in Rehabilitation Counseling and related fields.

 As a student of the master’s program, you will acquire the sound knowledge of a professional counselor with the skills to work with persons with physical, psychological, developmental, behavioral and cognitive disabilities, as well as those with substance abuse problems.
 As a rehabilitation counselor, you will be committed to helping people become productive members of society with meaningful careers and maintaining independent living.
 Rehabilitation counselors work in a variety of settings such as state rehabilitation agencies, hospitals, psychiatric facilities, substance abuse programs, schools, universities, colleges, criminal justice programs, community agencies, mental health clinics, independent living centers, nursing homes, group homes, insurance companies, and private industry including employee assistance programs and private practice.
 For more information, contact Dr. Michael Kiener, Director of Rehabilitation Counseling and Services at 314.529.9443 or firstname.lastname@example.org.

 Degree Offerings and Requirements